nict-wisdom/rannc-examples/resnet/README.md

 This page briefly explains how to use RaNNC to train enlarged ResNet models.
-Before running scripts in this repository, ensure that prerequisites to use RaNNC are satisfied (RaNNC requires some libraries including MPI, NCCL, etc.).
+Before running scripts in this repository, ensure that prerequisites to use RaNNC are satisfied (RaNNC requires several libraries including MPI, NCCL, etc.).

 ## Setup

-We modified a training script in [PyTorch examples](https://github.com/pytorch/examples/tree/master/imagenet).
+We modified the training script in [PyTorch examples](https://github.com/pytorch/examples/tree/master/imagenet).
 Training data needs to be downloaded following the [instructions](https://github.com/pytorch/examples/tree/master/imagenet) for the original script.
-Before using RaNNC, ensure the original script (`main.py`) correctly works with the dataset.
+Before using RaNNC, ensure that the original script (`main.py`) correctly works with the dataset.

 ## Run